jboliv01/react-portfolio/posts/de-zc-w1.md

 - [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
   -  In order to install Docker on windows you will need to install Windows Subsystem for Linux (WSL) and enable Hyper V in the Windows Features

-Git for Windows includes Git Bash which we will be running the majority of our commands on.
+Git for Windows includes Git Bash, which we will be running the majority of our commands on.

 ***Important:*** For certain Docker commands, you will need to prefix the command in Git Bash with `winpty`, which ensures proper handling of the terminal I/O, making it possible to interact with Docker containers as intended.
 The necessity of the command may vary, but if you are having issues running a docker command in the Git Bash terminal, try prefixing it with `winpty`.

 # Docker Services Configuration

-Prior to ingesting our data into a PostgreSQL database, we need to configure and start an instance of both pgAdmin (database explorer) and PostgreSQL.
+Before ingesting our data into a PostgreSQL database, we need to configure and start instances of both pgAdmin (database explorer) and PostgreSQL.
 We have two goals:

 1. Setup a docker network so our application services can communicate
 2. Enable our newly ingested data to be persistent across container runs (in other words, our data does not get deleted after exiting our container)

-In the Zoomcamp, we start by running each service independently with multiple commands.
-I am skipping ahead here and using docker-compose to set up both with a single command as it is more effecient.
+In the Zoomcamp, we start by running each service independently with multiple docker commands.
+I am skipping ahead here and using docker-compose to set up both with a single command, as it is more effecient.

 ### Docker Compose Setup for pgAdmin and PostgreSQL

-Docker Compose is a tool for defining and running multi-container Docker applications, using a YAML file to configure application services, streamlining the deployment and networking of interconnected containers.
-The contents of your docker-compose.yml should look as follows:
+Docker Compose is a tool for defining and running multi-container Docker applications.
+It uses a YAML file to configure application services, streamlining the deployment and networking of interconnected containers.
+The contents of your `docker-compose.yml` should look as follows:

 ```services:
   pgdatabase: